manuelvanrijn/manuelvanrijn.github.com/source/_posts/2012-02-29-mollie-bank.markdown

 After a long search I wasn't able to find a stable, well tested gem, I could use in our Rails project, so I developed the [ideal-mollie gem](https://rubygems.org/gems/ideal-mollie).
 After I finishing this gem, there was only one problem.

-When you want to test a iDeal transaction with the Mollie test bank, you **MUST** do some routing, so that Mollie can send you a request if the payment paid or not, to your local machine from the internet.
+When you want to test a iDeal transaction with the Mollie test bank, you **MUST** do some routing, so that Mollie can send you a request if the payment was paid or not, to your local machine from the internet.
 So I made a alternative Mollie test bank you can use for what ever programming language you use for making Mollie iDeal payments without the routing problems.

 <!-- more -->